smaislin186/dwa15-spring2017-notes/00_Command_Line/99_Extras/Permissions.md

 + What are the read, write, execute settings for the Group?
 + What are the read, write, execute settings for everyone else?

-What about for this this string: `drx-------`?
+What about for this this string: `dr-x------`?

 [The solutions for both of these can be found here.](http://making-the-internet.s3.amazonaws.com/sysadmin-permission-examples@2x.png)